jonesahj/skilling-time/src/pages/blog/2017-01-04-your-professional-skills-are-so-valuable.md

 * Which of those do you love doing, or are commended for?
 * What skills would you like to develop but don't have the opportunity to at work?

-Go look for pro bono opportunities that match your skills at [Reach Volunteering](https://reachvolunteering.org.uk/), a pro bono job listing site.
+Go look for opportunities that match your skills at [Reach Volunteering](https://reachvolunteering.org.uk/), a pro bono job listing site.